MasaSip/mc-deep/report/report.md

 The full source of the project can be found at [Github.com](github.com).
 Under the demos folder there is a visual demo that shows how the rhyme embedding works.
 Rhyming words can be seen clustering in the scatter plot.
 The demo can be run under the name embedding_demo.py.

 ![Screenshot of the demo](demo.png)

 ![Screenshot of the demo](demozoom1.png)

 ![Screenshot of the demo](demozoom2.png)

+Example output of the text the models created can be found under the example_output folder in the demos folder.
+There is one 2000 word sample of each of the models.

 ## Footnotes